shaovoon/ms_elmax/README.md

 ### Comment

-For your information, XML comments come in the form of <code lang="xml"><!--My example comments here-->`.
+For your information, XML comments come in the form of `<!--My example comments here-->`.
 Below are a bunch of operations you can use with comments:

 ```Cpp
 using namespace Elmax;